 FRENCH STYLE GRATED CARROT SALAD . . .
 CAROTTES RAPEES

 GARLICKY CAESAR SALAD – 6 servings 1/4 cup Hellman’s mayonnaise 3 tablespoons freshly grated pecorino, parmesan, or grano cheese , plus thin shavings of cheese for serving (optional) 2-3 anchovy fillets drained plus more fillets for serving (optional) or two … Continue reading →

 Pickling is a state of mind.
 Ask anyone who pickles.
 There is something rather atavistic about preparing food to be stored away for the coming winter.
 Not to mention a wonderful feeling of accomplishment as you tuck away jars of food you have prepared yourself.
-Once you’ve made your first batch of pickles it is often the beginning of a wonderful, adictive relationship with all kinds of pickles and relishes.
+Once you’ve made your first batch of pickles it is often the beginning of a wonderful, addictive relationship with all kinds of pickles and relishes.

 It’s really not complicated.
 You prepare your vegetables.
 Wash and sterilize your jars.
 Fill the jars.
 Process the jars, That’s it.
-If you haven’t a canning pot and rick simply follow the instructions in the recipe.
+If you haven’t a canning pot and rack simply follow the instructions in the recipe.